-Carla S. Nunes, CFA is a Managing Director in the Office of Professional Practice of Duff & Phelps, A Kroll Business.
+Carla S. Nunes, CFA is a Managing Director in the Office of Professional Practice of Kroll.
 She has over 25 years of experience.
-In that role, Carla provides firmwide technical guidance on a variety of valuation, financial reporting and tax issues.
-She also coauthors Duff & Phelps' annual U.S. and European Goodwill Impairment Studies.
-In addition, Carla is the Global Leader of Duff & Phelps' Valuation Digital Solutions group, which produces cost of capital thought leadership content and data housed in the Cost of Capital Navigator.
+In that role, Carla provides firm-wide technical guidance on a variety of valuation, financial reporting and tax issues.
+She also co-authors Kroll's annual U.S. and European Goodwill Impairment Studies.
+In addition, Carla is the Global Leader of Kroll's Valuation Digital Solutions group, which produces cost of capital thought leadership content and data housed in the Cost of Capital Navigator.

-In 2011, Carla completed a one-year rotation in Duff & Phelps' London office, where she promoted the firm's IFRS education efforts and marketing initiatives, as well dealing with IFRS implementation issues.
+In 2011, Carla completed a one-year rotation in Duff & Phelps' (now Kroll) London office, where she promoted the firm's IFRS education efforts and marketing initiatives, as well dealing with IFRS implementation issues.

-Prior to this role, Carla was part of the Valuation Advisory Services business unit, performing engagements primarily for financial reporting and tax purposes at Duff & Phelps and its predecessor firms, PricewaterhouseCoopers and Standard & Poor's.
+Prior to this role, Carla was part of the Valuation Advisory Services business unit, performing engagements primarily for financial reporting and tax purposes at Duff & Phelps (now Kroll) and its predecessor firms, PricewaterhouseCoopers and Standard & Poor's.